pcarbo/lgsmfear/README.md

 ###Who

-The R code implementing the analysis of this mouse study was developed by:<br>
+The R code implementing the analysis procedure for this mouse study was developed by:<br>
 [Peter Carbonetto]((http://www.cs.ubc.ca/spider/pcarbo)<br>
 Dept. of Human Genetics<br>
 University of Chicago<br>